 There is no cure for fibromyalgia, but there are many treatments that can help alleviate pain and other symptoms.

 Successful treatment varies from person to person.
 Usually, it takes a combination of different therapies, such as:

-Most medical studies show that fibromyalgia patients who can get into a regular aerobic exercise routine do best, although this is often difficult in light of their pain and fatigue.
-If you have been diagnosed with fibromyalgia, you should work with your doctors to determine which treatments work best for you.
+Most medical studies show that fibromyalgia patients who can get into a regular aerobic exercise routine do best.
+This can be hard for some to do, however, because of their pain and fatigue.
+If you have fibromyalgia, you should work with your doctors to determine which treatments work best for you.

 If you think you may have fibromyalgia, it is usually best to first meet with your primary care physician (family doctor or general practitioner), since he or she knows your medical history.
 If your primary doctor has difficulty or uncertainty in establishing a diagnosis, you should seek a referral to a specialist.

 Depending on the type of symptoms you have, different types of specialists may be helpful: